On this page

 Build a high-performance bikepacking setup without the high price.
 We review the 10 best budget-friendly gear essentials from Amazon for gravel adventures.

-**Mark’s Rule:** If the bottle is too dirty to touch with your bare hands, it’s too dirty to put near your mouth.
-I use my down-tube bottle solely for refilling my [Sawyer Squeeze](/hydration/sawyer-squeeze-water-filter) bag.
-This keeps the "dirty" water on the outside of the system and the filtered, clean water in my primary bottles.
+Mark’s Rule: If the bottle is too dirty to touch with your bare hands, it is too dirty to put near your mouth.
+I use my down-tube bottle solely for refilling my Sawyer Squeeze filter bag.
+This keeps the dirty exterior totally isolated while transferring filtered water into my primary clean bottles.

 Better Mounting Options

-If your frame is small and you find your down-tube bottle is actually hitting your front tire on descents (common with suspension forks), look into a "cage relocator" like the Wolf Tooth B-RAD system.
+If your frame is small, you might find your down-tube bottle is actually hitting your front tire on technical descents.
+Look into a solid cage relocator system like the Wolf Tooth B-RAD mount.

 Reviewer